Challenged by electric cars, Brembo aims to put the brakes on noise

-BERGAMO, Italy (Reuters) - Brembo’s distinctive colored brakes stop many of the world’s fastest cars but when it comes to the electric vehicles of the future it faces a problem - traditional brakes are noisy.
+BERGAMO, Italy (Reuters) - Brembo’s (BRBI.MI) distinctive colored brakes stop many of the world’s fastest cars but when it comes to the electric vehicles of the future it faces a problem - traditional brakes are noisy.

 Without the roar of performance petrol engines to drown out its brakes in action, they risk being a distraction for drivers enjoying the relative silence of their battery powered vehicles.